 Even though he and the Carmelite Order in the past may not always have seen things in the same light, he was very proud of his membership of the Order, and the Order was proud of him.
 It was his wish to be buried, not in episcopal robes, but in his Carmelite habit.
 He treasured the contemplative dimension of the Order.
 Particularly dear to him were daily Mass, the Liturgy of the Hours said in Community, until weakness and his deafness made this impracticable.
 He loved the Rosary, frequent visits to the Blessed Sacrament, and the Stations of the Cross.

 It was never easy to convince Bishop Lamont that he was wrong on practical matters, or on theology affecting the role of bishop.
 Though he was a great enthusiast for Vatican II and its teaching some, however, would find his interpretation of the Council’s doctrine on the episcopacy rather maximalist.

 He mellowed a good deal in his last years.
 Enjoying good health for most of his life, he found the weakness of recent months very difficult.
 After a fortnight of very distressing illness, he reached the perfection that God had planned for him in this life on last Thursday.

 How do we sum up his life?
 We don’t – the final judgement must be left to God.
-In the end all human achievement except love is as straw in God’s eyes; we all must come in the end to rely not on what we have done, but solely on God’s mercy.
-Standing at this point in time we can genuinely give thanks for having known and having lived with a great personage, one who was also had real human weakness as well as one hugely endowed with gifts that he used for the service of the Church and Zimbabwe.
+In the end, all human achievement, except love, is as straw in God’s eyes; we all must come in the end to rely not on what we have done, but solely on God’s mercy.
+Standing at this point in time we can genuinely give thanks for having known and having lived with a great personage, one who also had real human weakness, as well as one hugely endowed with gifts that he used for the service of the Church and Zimbabwe.
 Go dtuga Dia suaimhneas dá anam misniúil.